-The materials are provided free of charge, and schools and teachers have perpetual access to the materials under a very open creative commons license.
+The materials are provided free of charge, and schools and teachers have perpetual access to the materials under the most-open creative commons license.

 Volunteers are computing professionals who want to give back by spending time in a secondary school classroom helping teachers become confident and competent at teaching coding and computational thinking.
 Volunteering is a substantial time commitment.
-There is a small stipend paid to each volunteer.
+There is a small stipend paid to each volunteer to cover their expenses.

 Volunteers spend approximately 20 or 40 hours of teaching time in the classroom (2 hours per week for 10 weeks, usually for 2 terms).
 In addition, they must attend a training programme before helping in a school, and participate in a post-term debrief.